 Keeping inflammation at bay is crucial to athletes who are constantly beating their bodies down.
 Boosting dietary intake of healthy fats is an important component of injury prevention and recovery.
 Make a triple batch before heading back to college or send some to a friend or relative that is a college athlete (or just a typical college student)!

 If you have a personality like mine, you’ll be frustrated that yes, some of the chia seeds end up sticking to the baking dish instead of the nuts.
 Take a deep cleansing yoga breath, move on, and enjoy some of your new crunchy snack!
-You could also chop and add to salads, quinoa dishes or pancakes 🙂
+Or, as I do, scrape them off with a spatula and reserve to add to oats.
+You could also chop the nuts and add them to salads, whole grain dishes or pancakes 🙂